 Please click here to view the Travel Plan 2015 - 2020.

 Over the coming months and, in the longer term, it is hoped to raise the awareness of staff and students about the impact of individual travel choices on both the environment and the physical locality.
 Through awareness-raising, and support for alternative modes to the car, the University aims to address some of the impacts associated with travel to its campuses.

-A 2008 survey of staff revealed that, overall, 41% of staff, a rise of 9% on the 2005 survey, usually travel to their workplace by sustainable modes of transport (including cycling, walking and public transport) whilst 59% of staff, a fall of 6% on the 2005 staff survey, travel via unsustainable modes of travel (including car as a driver, taxi and motorbike/scooter).
-For further information, and greater analysis of the survey, please click on the following link - Travel Survey Report 2008
+A 2018 survey of staff revealed that, overall, 69.4% of staff, a rise of 11.2% on the 2011 survey, usually travel to their workplace by sustainable modes of transport (including cycling, walking and public transport).
+The survey also showed that student car-alone travel has reduced from 21.1% in 2011 to 13.4% in 2018.
+For further information, and greater analysis of the survey, please click on the following link - Travel Survey Report 2018

 It would appear that the introduction of the University Travel Plan in 2005 has had a positive impact in changing travel habits of staff commuting to work.
 Continual improvement initiatives are introduced on an annual basis to help reduce the number of single-occupancy car journeys.
 These include car-sharing, upgrading and installing better facilities for walkers and cyclists and better information provision on public transport.

 It is important to remember that Travel Plans are evolutionary and require a series of incentives and disincentives to be successful.
 Being aware of the options available to you and making a conscious decision on how you will travel on a given day is a vital part of success - remember leaving the car at home two days a week is a 40% reduction in cars at the University.

 This section of the Environmental Services website has been designed to inform you of how to travel more sustainably and will be updated periodically as more initiatives are implemented in conjunction with the Travel Plan.